 - or informing you that you are no longer under consideration

-On-site interviews are preferred; however, telephone interviews can be arranged.
+On-site interviews are preferred; however, telephone interviews can be arranged in unusual circumstances.
 The on-site interview will consist of meeting individually with our staff.
-Applicants will also have the opportunity to meet with current interns and practicum students.
+Applicants will also have the opportunity to meet with current interns, residents and practicum students.
 Telephone interviews will provide the opportunity to speak with at least two of our staff members.
 Applicants will also tour one of the largest children’s hospitals in the nation.

 To qualify, applicants should: